Azamgarh youths had to hide their identity due to narrow-minded divisive forces: CM Adityanath | Politics

 Uttar Pradesh Chief Minister Yogi Adityanath on Thursday said that youths of Azamgarh had to hide their identities due to narrow-minded divisive forces.

-Adityanath was in Azamgarh for the first time after winning parliamentary bypolls, on the seat left by Samajwadi Party chief Akhilesh Yadav, to lay the foundation stone/inaugurate 50 developmental projects worth about Rs 145 crores.
-In March, while addressing elections rallies at various assembly segments of the district, the chief minister had said that Azamgarh has become a "home of terror and criminals'' during the SP government.
+Adityanath was in Azamgarh for the first time after winning parliamentary bypolls, on the seat left by Samajwadi Party chief Akhilesh Yadav, to launch 50 development projects worth about Rs 145 crores.

-''Due to 'rajnatik sankirnta' (political narrow-mindedness), the talent became the victim of the divisive forces in the national arena.
-This created an identity crisis among the youth of Azamgarh,'' he said.
+''Due to 'rajnatik sankirnta' (political narrow mindedness) the talent became a victim of the divisive forces in the national arena.
+This created an identity crisis among the youth of Azamgarh,'' the chief minister said.

 ''I am here to thank you all for ensuring the victory of your MP (Dinesh Lal Yadav alias Nirahua).
 I am indebted to you and I have come here to launch 50 developmental projects for you,'' Adityanath said.